Darowcat/hw2/README.md

 (1) how to setup and run your program
 1. compile the main.cpp
 2. run the FFT.py
-3. press the confirm button (A1) to start to aend data
+3. press the confirm button (A1) to start to end data

 (2) what are the results
 1. the upper picture shows the result of output after the RC filter